coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 To determine whether your target has concealment from your ranged attack, choose a corner of your square.
-If any line from this corner to any corner of the target's square passes through a square or border that provides concealment, the target has concealment.
+If any line from this corner to any corner of the target’s square passes through a square or border that provides concealment, the target has concealment.

 When making a melee attack against an adjacent target, your target has concealment if his space is entirely within an effect that grants concealment.
-When making a melee attack against a target that isn't adjacent to you use the rules for determining concealment from ranged attacks.
+When making a melee attack against a target that isn’t adjacent to you use the rules for determining concealment from ranged attacks.